open-editions/open-editions.org/content/docs.md

 ### Free Indirect Discourse

-We're still not quite sure how to mark this up. `<seg type="fid">` will have to do, for now.
+We're still working out how to mark this up. `<seg type="fid">` will have to do, for now.
 Michelle Qiu has `who` attributes, as well.

 ```xml
 <seg type="fid" who="#Celia"> Celia was conscious of some mental strength when she really applied herself to argument.</seg>